 Can’t wait to read the original work from this year’s class of talented writers?
-Check out these excerpts from our upcoming anthology, Generation F: The Girls Write Now 2018 Anthology.
+Check out these excerpts from Generation F: The Girls Write Now 2018 Anthology.
 Also, read Ashley Ford’s Foreword and Samhita Mukhopadhyay’s Introduction, both below.
 Then buy your own copy or the e-book at Amazon.
-We are grateful to Amazon Literary Partnership for their charitable contribution; for Dutton for their passion and dedication helping us produce the book; to The Feminist Press for helping us produce the e-book.
+We are grateful to Amazon Literary Partnership for their charitable contribution, to Dutton for their passion and dedication helping us produce the book, and to The Feminist Press for sponsoring the e-book.
 We could not do this without you!

 by Raibena Raita